 William B. Schoolcraft, M.D., for the ASRM American Society for Reproductive Medicine (April 2016).
 Importance of embryo transfer technique in maximizing assisted reproductive outcomes.
 Vol. 105, No. 4.
 Colorado Center for Reproductive Medicine, Lone Tree, Colorado

-FAQs from users: 'What are the success rates with blastocyst embryo culture?', 'Embryo transfer on day 3 or on day 5, which is better?', 'Can the embryo transfer be done on day 3 after PGD?', 'I have a history of recurrent miscarriage, when should the embryo transfer be done in my case?', 'How many embryos should be transferred on day 5?', 'How many day 3 embryos make it to blastocyst?', 'Is a day 3 or day 5 embryo transfer better?', 'Can you perform an embryo transfer on day 6?', 'What percentage of embryos make it to day 5 blastocyst?' and 'Is day 4 a good day to perform the embryo transfer?'.
+FAQs from users: 'What day is best for embryo transfer? the 3rd or 5th day?', 'What are the success rates with blastocyst embryo culture?', 'Embryo transfer on day 3 or on day 5, which is better?', 'Can the embryo transfer be done on day 3 after PGD?', 'I have a history of recurrent miscarriage, when should the embryo transfer be done in my case?', 'How many embryos should be transferred on day 5?', 'How many day 3 embryos make it to blastocyst?', 'Is a day 3 or day 5 embryo transfer better?', 'Can you perform an embryo transfer on day 6?', 'What percentage of embryos make it to day 5 blastocyst?' and 'Is day 4 a good day to perform the embryo transfer?'.